 With all the extra rules gone, the conditional formatting borders were working correctly again.

-Avoid the Conditional Formatting Problem
+Avoid Conditional Formatting Nightmare

 Now, when I want to save some typing time in the daily list, I copy the previous headings, and use the Paste Values button to create the new records.
 I’ve got a copy of that button on Excel’s Quick Access Toolbar, so it’s easy to click.